Review of EU Deforestation Regulation: simplification

 The EUDR sets out the obligations regarding imports into the EU of products related to cattle, cocoa, coffee, palm oil, rubber, soya, and wood.
 It requires EU importers to ensure there is no or negligible risk that the production of these commodities contributed to deforestation, or that products were illegally produced according to national law.
 For a summary of these requirements and implications for suppliers, see The EU Deforestation Regulation: Requirements for Stakeholders outside the European Union.

-The EUDR was originally intended to apply from 30 December 2024, but was postponed to 30 December 2025 (see EU Deforestation Regulation: 12 month delay to implementation).
+The EUDR was originally intended to apply from 30 December 2024, but was already postponed once to 30 December 2025.

-The proposed definitions of “micro and small primary operator” are based on Regulation 2013/34/EU (Art.
+The definitions of micro and small operators are based on Regulation 2013/34/EU (Art.
 3) as follows:

 A micro-undertaking is one that does not exceed two of the three following criteria: